 - You have the right to remain silent.

-Possible Medicaid and Medicare fraud penalties and consequences:
+Possible Medicaid and Medicare Fraud Penalties & Consequences:

 - Suspension or loss of a medical license